 Amount Per Serving: Calories: 459Total Fat: 33gSaturated Fat: 6gTrans Fat: 0gUnsaturated Fat: 24gCholesterol: 85mgSodium: 270mgCarbohydrates: 18gFiber: 4gSugar: 10gProtein: 26g

 Nutrition information is automatically calculated by Nutritionix.
 I am not a nutritionist and cannot guarantee accuracy.
 If your health depends on nutrition information, please calculate again with your own favorite calculator.

 Here are a few more salads I’d like to try.
 They look great for picnics and lunch bags!
 I’m ALWAYS up for shrimp, so this Shrimp Pasta Salad from Wine & Glue looks fabulous to me.
 The flavors in this Greek Pasta Salad from Noble Pig are calling my name.
 And all the yes to this Cranberry Chicken Salad from Fifteen Spatulas!

-This post was previously published in 2012.
-Photographs and some of the text were updated in 2018.
+This post was originally published in 2012.
+Photographs and some of the text were updated in 2018 and 2021.